Electroconvulsive therapy: Cognitive impairment

 Cognitive impairment sometimes occurs after ECT.
 The American Psychiatric Association (APA) report in 2001 acknowledged: "In some patients the recovery from retrograde amnesia will be incomplete, and evidence has shown that ECT can result in persistent or permanent memory loss".
+In the 2018, "Regulatory Update to Thymatron® System IV Instruction Manual" manufacturers cited the APA stating "In general, the American Psychiatric Association recognizes that the following treatment parameters are each independently associated with more intense cognitive side effects: Bilateral electrode placement; Sine wave stimulation; High electrical dosage relative to seizure threshold; Closely spaced treatments; Larger numbers of treatments; Concomitant psychotropic medications; High dosage of barbiturate anesthetic agents. ...
+In rare cases, patients may experience permanent memory loss or permanent brain damage.
 It is the purported effects of ECT on long-term memory that give rise to much of the concern surrounding its use.
-However, the methods used to measure memory loss are non-specific, and their application to people with depressive disorders, who have cognitive deficits related to depression, including problems with memory, may further limit their utility.
+However, the methods used to measure memory loss are historically under utilized, and their application to people with depressive disorders, who have cognitive deficits related to depression, including problems with memory, may further limit their utility.

 The acute effects of ECT can include amnesia, both retrograde (for events occurring before the treatment) and anterograde (for events occurring after the treatment).
 Memory loss and confusion are more pronounced with bilateral electrode placement rather than unilateral and with outdated sine-wave rather than brief-pulse currents.
 Using either constant or pulsing electrical impulses also varied the memory loss results in patients.
 Patients who received pulsing electrical impulses, as opposed to a steady flow, seemed to incur less memory loss.
 The vast majority of modern treatments use brief pulse currents.
 A greater number of treatments and higher electrical charges (stimulus charges) have also been associated with a greater risk of memory impairment.